September 15, 2020//Ellen Neveux

 A great example of how to implement this in your organization is to have phishing tests sent out to your company.
 In fact, our CISO does this all the time to see what people would/wouldn’t click on and how we can train internal employees to understand the signs of a phishing email.
 This helps safeguard against having our sensitive information getting into the wrong hands.

 However, without the proper tools and security measures in place, networks may be compromised, resulting in the loss of sensitive data, damage to your company’s reputation, and financial loss.
 By preparing for a network security audit, you can ensure valuable assets are identified, threats are exposed, and effective safeguards are quickly implemented.
-To learn more about audits, check out our helpful blog on how to survive your upcoming cybersecurity audit.
+To learn more about how to ensure that your network is properly set up and ready for an audit, download our helpful checklist that outlines how to give access to all third parties without compromising security or efficiency.